aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/strokedashoffset/_index.md

 ---
 title: SVGBuilderExtensions.StrokeDashoffset
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions StrokeDashoffset method.
 Sets the stroke-dashoffset attribute for an SVG element defining the offset for the start of the stroke dash array
 type: docs
 weight: 2100
 url: /net/aspose.svg.builder/svgbuilderextensions/strokedashoffset/